 How do I sign up for Driver’s Education?

-Driver’s Ed registration is done through Virtual Counselor.
-Log in to Virtual Counselor as a student using your Broward County Student I.D. number.
-The password provided is your birthdate in this format.
-If you were born on Jan.
-02, 2003, you have to enter 01/02/2003 (Don't forget the slashes).
-Select Driver’s Ed from the drop down menu and follow the prompts to register.
-Firefox browser is preferred for best results.
-Private School Students register via email on the specific day and time of registration.
-Click here for more information.
+Driver’s Ed registration is done through the registration link on the main page.
+This will take you to a portal to login in using your Virtual Counselor credentials.
+If you try to sign-in to Virtual Counselor using another portal such as Clever, you will not have the ability to register.
+Registration can only be done through the link on our webpage.
+Log in as a student using your Broward County Student I.D. number.
+The password provided is your birthday in this format XX/XX/XXXX.
+For example, if you were born on Jan.
+02, 2003, you will enter 01/02/2003 (make sure to include the slashes).
+Select Driver’s Ed from the drop-down menu and follow the prompts to register.
+Firefox or Chrome are preferred for the best results.

 Can I sign up for Driver’s Education prior to the registration date?